stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 (and yes - I know that's a long list of conditions!), ngx-extended-pdf-viewer reported simply true or false if one of the checkbox is checked.
 You couldn't tell which checkbox was checked.
 Now that's fixed. ngx-extended-pdf-viewer uses the "export value", as intended by the author of the PDF file.

+Version 12 also updates to pdf.js 2.13, with one exception: it doesn't include the latest improvements of the find bar yet.

 ## Showcase and manual